Should U.S. swap ‘Merchant of Death’ for Griner? - NewsBreak

 ( NewsNation ) — In an effort to free U.S. basketball star Brittney Griner, the United States government has reportedly offered to swap her for convicted Russian arms dealer Viktor Bout.

-Bout is best known as “the Merchant of Death,” and he’s currently locked up in Illinois.Oklahoma man faces felony charge after road rage incident involving rock caught on camera
+Bout is best known as “the Merchant of Death,” and he’s currently locked up in Illinois.NBA players show support, petition to bring Brittney Griner home

 Negotiations are in the early stages, according to a non-government source in a position to know, Forbes reported .
 Russian customs officials accused Griner of carrying vape cartridges with hashish oil in her luggage at an airport near Moscow.
 The U.S. State Department says she has been “wrongfully detained.”